 Dynamic imagery layers can have one or more of the following type attributes:

 - hosted—Indicates that the imagery layer is hosted in your organization.
+A dynamic imagery layer without this type attribute indicates that the layer is not hosted in your ArcGIS Online organization.

 - multidimensional—Indicates that the imagery layer is multidimensional.
 You can configure its multidimensional settings in Map Viewer.

 - collection—Indicates that a dynamic imagery layer is configured as an image collection.
-You can use image management tools on image collections to perform additional data processing, and you can work with the layer in Image collection explorer and Filter in Map Viewer.
+You can use image management tools on hosted image collections to perform additional data processing, and you can work with the layer in Image collection explorer and Filter in Map Viewer.

 Layer functionality comparison